tidepool-org/tidepool-org.github.io/DataProvenance.md

 In the last 14 years, our friend Eric has moved 14 times.
 Having moved so often, he sometimes has a problem remembering his old addresses.
 Probably once every 6 months, he'll come across some government form or other thing that asks for an old address.
 He spends the next few minutes racking his brain, trying to figure out what it could be, and usually either he gives up or the requirement is waived.

-It would be handy if everytime he updated his address on the USPS website, for example, it would keep track of when he did the update and allow me access to all of the address changes that he's done.
+It would be handy if everytime he updated his address on the USPS website, for example, it would keep track of when he did the update and allow him access to all of the address changes that he's done.
 Then, whenever he needs it, he could just pull that up and know what address he lived in at any given time.
 He'd have a complete "audit trail" for all of his address changes.
 Or, said in the fancy words of the title of this page, he could understand the "provenance" of his address.

 At Tidepool, we care about the provenance of your data.
 Changes to data in the system can happen and when they happen, you should be empowered to know